November 2016, part one - Kyoto

 Japan - land of contrasts

-It might seem like a cliche but Japan is really a land full of contrasts and paradoxes.
-It is presented as a country where rich history and modern technology meet and yes, this contrast is one of the strongest and you can see it everywhere.
-Few other contrasts represent for example modern toilets with heated seats and a bidet versus traditional squatting toilets.
-Or cleanliness on the streets despite the fact that you can't find a trash bin easily.
+It might seem like a cliché but Japan is really a land full of contrasts and paradoxes.
+It is presented as a country where rich history and modern technology meet and indeed, this contrast is one of the most striking and you can see it everywhere.
+Few other examples include modern toilets with heated seats and a bidet versus traditional squatting toilets.
+Or cleanliness of the streets despite the fact that you can't find a trash bin easily.

 1. Japan has the thinnest toilet paper in the world